From Ohio History Central

 Lingo bred and sought to create an even more powerful type of Airedale.
 His efforts resulted in the King Oorang breed of Airedale dogs.
 Lingo decribed the King Oorang as the "world's great all-around dog."

 Upon creating the King Oorang breed, Lingo embarked on a mail order business, selling his puppies to people across North, Central, and South America.
 Many of Lingo's neighbors described the Airedales as killers, prompting Lingo to enlist the aid of celebrities to endorse his dogs.
-Perhaps, Lingo's most famous supporter was Jim Thorpe, an Indian and celebrated athlete of the 1920s.
+Perhaps, Lingo's most famous supporter was Jim Thorpe, a Native American and celebrated athlete of the 1920s.